Aider-AI/aider/examples/semantic-search-replace.md

 # Semantic search & replace code with aider and gpt-4

-> The user asks aider to do "semantic search and replace" to modify a series of function cals.
+> The user asks aider to modify a series of function cals.
 > Notice that it isn't replacing exact strings.
-> It's dealing with various formatting and semantic differences in the calls that it is updating.
+> Aider deals with various formatting and semantic differences in the calls that it is updating.

 ---